embik/kubeconfig-bikeshed/README.md

 This will install the `kbs` binary.
 Make sure `$HOME/.cargo/bin` is in your `PATH`.

+## Setup

-To change between contexts and namespace within the same file, it is recommended to also install [kubectx](https://github.com/ahmetb/kubectx).
+After installing `kbs`, a few things can be set up for smoother usage of it.
+To change between contexts and namespaces, it is recommended to also install [kubectx](https://github.com/ahmetb/kubectx).

 ### Autocompletion